JacobCWBillings/PublicSphereTech/README.md

 To verify the I/O framework, Milestone 1 launches a ready-made information analytics tool from a partner organization, namely, the Collective Human SuperIntelligence (CHSI) app from radish.org.
 #### Part 1.1: General system configuration
 The foundation of Public Sphere Tech is robust, on-chain, I/O infrastructure.
-To this end, following steps install and configure state-of-the-art blockchain-native I/O tools onto a bare-metal node.
+To this end, the following steps install and configure state-of-the-art blockchain-native I/O tools onto a bare-metal node.
 This node will be used to test and to launch user-facing public sphere applications.
   ##### &nbsp; &nbsp; Step 1.1.1: Configure OriginTrail Node
   ##### &nbsp; &nbsp; Step 1.1.2: Configure SingularityNet Node